-As a suggestion to those of you who belong to a cycling club, David thought it would be fun to share with you information about how his own hometown club in Des Moines, Iowa, has used his eBook as the foundation for a seasonal weight-loss contest.
+Ever wondered if you can lose weight cycling?
+As a suggestion to those of you who belong to a cycling club, Coach David Ertl thought it would be fun to share with you information about how his own hometown club in Des Moines, Iowa, has used his eBook as the foundation for a seasonal weight-loss contest.
 The results speak for themselves, but there’s nothing stopping individual riders from reaping the same benefits on their own.

 The contest was the brainchild of Ride Director Jason Rose and co-led by our club president, Georgie Libbie.
 Part of the challenge was about getting people to learn to eat more healthfully and lose weight, and part of the motivation was to introduce people to cycling and to get them to realize that exercise can be fun.

 The best way to stay active and lose weight is to find an activity that is fun and people can stick with, which (yes, I’m certainly biased here) we all know is cycling.
 The Pedal Off The Pounds Challenge was a great success, with the winner losing more than 53 pounds during the 22-week program!

 The following year, our club decided to repeat the POTP Challenge.
 The 100 participants were divided into 4 teams (red, purple, yellow and green – each of which had T-shirts in the team color), and we met every Monday evening.
 These weekly meetings included a weigh-in for all participants, and the teams and individuals losing the most weight that week received rewards and recognition.
 Winners of various categories received strings of beads where were traded in at the end of the season for cycling accessories.